 November 4, 2016

 When building your event budget, it’s important to remember vendor gratuity that may be expected on your Wedding Day.
-Generally speaking, a vendor that provides a service should be provided with gratuity, especially if you’re extremely pleased with the service you have received.
-If a vendor is the owner of their small business, gratuities are usually not expected although, they’re always welcome if you are happy with your experience.
+Generally speaking, any vendor that provides a service should be provided with gratuity, especially if you’re extremely pleased with the service you have received.
+Gratuities are a really great way to show your appreciation for your vendors that have worked so hard to make magic for your wedding day!
 Here is a guideline for gratuities:

-- Hair stylist and makeup artist – 15 -20% (similar to how you would tip at the salon)
+- Hair stylist and makeup artist – 15% – 20% of service fee (similar to how you would tip at the salon)

 - Musicians (Ceremony & Band) – $25 – $50 per person for a band; $50 – $150 for a DJ

 - Priest or Officiant – $100 – $300 donation to their Church or $50 – $100 for Civil Officiant